aljedaxi/zettel/pages/poetry_for_programmers.md

 > there have been a lot of talks with roughly the same thesis over the years: the possibility space of programming is shrinking, honing in on an ever more specific set of modalities
 > wherefore? because we have forgotten the question of programming. thereby i'd like to present the following: a following of the questioning of being, one of the grandest reimaginings in the history of philosophy
 - [philosophy has had this issue w politics](https://aeon.co/videos/whats-essential-is-i-must-understand-a-rare-candid-interview-with-hannah-arendt)
+  - what does this sound like? whose attitudes does this recapitulate?
+  - whence come these attitudes.